 - If you are an Australian/Somali dual national you will be regarded by Somali officials as Somali in the first instance.
 You may be prevented from contacting the Australian government if you are arrested or detained and our ability to provide consular assistance may be limited.

-- There have been several recent terrorist attacks in Somalia resulting in loss of life.
+- There have been several recent terrorist attacks in Mogadishu targeting foreigners and resulting in loss of life.
+Further attacks are likely.

 - There is an on-going very high threat of kidnapping in all parts of Somalia, including in Somaliland and Puntland.
 A large number of foreigners (including aid workers, journalists and religious representatives) have been kidnapped in Somalia in recent years.
 A number remain in captivity.
 Westerners kidnapped from Kenya have also been held by armed groups in Somalia.